 Building Microservices by Sam Newman – Review

 Sam Newman does not focus on specific languages.
-What he does though is take a lot of examples from projects that he has worked on which makes this book ring very true for experienced developers.
+What he does though is he takes a lot of examples from projects that he has worked on which makes this book ring very true for experienced developers.
 This approach makes the book relevant to developers coming from multiple backgrounds.
-Examples and real experience from the author gives credibility to his opinions and advice.
+Examples and real experience from the author give credibility to his opinions and advice.

 The thing that I am most impressed with is the breath that is being covered here.
 Just by looking at the Table of Contents we can see Chapters such as: